 In May 2015 he had his first solo exhibition, at Alcaston Gallery in Melbourne and was also included in the Desert Salon exhibition at the Art Gallery of South Australia as part of the Tarnanthi Festival.

-In early 2016 Pepai was included in Magic Object: Adelaide Biennal of Contemporary Australian Art at the Art Gallery of South Australia, curated by Lisa Slade.
+In early 2016 Kunmanara was included in Magic Object: Adelaide Biennal of Contemporary Australian Art at the Art Gallery of South Australia, curated by Lisa Slade.

 He has also been shortlisted for the 2016, 2017 and 2018 National Aboriginal and Torres Strait Islander Art Awards.

-A recent project titled ‘Mark and Memory’ saw Pepai return to his father’s country, Pepai’s custodial country near Kintore (NT) and Kiwirrkura (WA).
+A recent project titled ‘Mark and Memory’ saw Kunmanara return to his father’s country, Kunmanara’s custodial country near Kintore (NT) and Kiwirrkura (WA).
 His latest work, created in response to the trip, was presented at the Art Gallery of South Australia and Hugo Mitchell Gallery, Adelaide as part of 2017 Tarnanthi: Festival of Contemporary Aboriginal and Torres Strait Islander Art.